lkrey/lkrey/README.md

 I plan to represent the LGBTQ+ community in Big Tech as a Software Engineer.
 I hope to inspire and spread awareness to other women+, letting them know that they, too, are capable of being software engineers.

 ####  📅 Day-to-day:
-I’m currently a Software Engineer at JPMorgan Chase & Co.
+I’m currently a Software Engineer at JPMorgan Chase & Co. in New York City.

 ####  📫  Let's connect:
 https://www.linkedin.com/in/laurakrey/